-Public Holidays France
+Public Holidays celebrated in France

 Government institutions, banks and shops are mostly closed on official holidays.